Menu Close

 mental health during the perinatal period

-Pregnancy and the early months after birth – known as the perinatal period – can have a big impact on your mental health.
-If you’ve had mental health challenges in the past or are currently managing a mental health condition, this time can feel especially overwhelming.
+The perinatal period can have a big impact on your mental health.
+If you’ve had mental health challenges in the past or currently live with a mental health condition, this time can feel especially overwhelming.

-Changes in hormones, sleep patterns and daily stress can affect how you feel both during pregnancy and after giving birth.
+Changes in hormones, financial worries, sleep patterns and daily stress can affect how you feel both during pregnancy and after giving birth.
 But you’re not alone: many parents experience emotional ups and downs during this time.
-Below are some key statistics that show how common it is:
+Below are some key statistics that show how common these experiences are for many mothers:

-• 84% of women experience some form of perinatal stress, highlighting just how common emotional strain can be during this life stage.
+• 84% of women experience some form of perinatal stress, highlighting just how common emotional strain can be during this time.

-It’s completely normal to feel anxious, tired or emotional after having a baby.
-But if these feelings persist, intensify or begin to affect your ability to cope, it could be a sign that you need extra support.
+It’s completely normal to feel anxious, tired, lonely or emotional after having a baby.
+But if these feelings persist, intensify or affect your ability to cope, it could be a sign that you may need extra support.

 Some of the mental health conditions that can occur during or after pregnancy include:

-• Postpartum Depression (PPD): This includese persistent low mood, loss of interest, feelings of guilt, problems with sleeping and difficulty bonding with your baby.
+• Postpartum depression: This includes persistent low mood, loss of interest, feelings of guilt, problems with sleeping and difficulty bonding with your baby.
 It can affect up to 15% of new mothers.

-• Perinatal Anxiety (PNA): Symptoms can be ongoing worry, panic attacks or physical symptoms like headaches, irregular heartrate or sweating.
+• Perinatal anxiety: Symptoms can be ongoing worry, panic attacks or physical symptoms like headaches, irregular heartrate or sweating.

-• Postpartum Psychosis: A rare condition involving psychosis that might involve hallucinations, delusions and suicidal thoughts, usually requiring urgent support.
+• Postpartum psychosis: A condition involving psychosis that might involve hallucinations, delusions and suicidal thoughts, usually requiring urgent support.

 how can I take care of myself?